 Project Manager (Baltimore, Md.)

 After seeing Izidor’s story on ABC News 20/20 in 1993, Jodi and her husband, Sean, were inspired to adopt their son Michael from a Romanian institution.

 She has a passion to help adoptees and adoptive parents heal from trauma.

 Art and Website Design (Little Rock, Ark.)

 Hailing from Sweden, Claes is passionate about storytelling.
 He is the Owner and Creative Director of Claes Jonasson Design LLC.
-He’s crafted award-winning media and design solutions for higher education, nonprofits and small businesses, in the U.S. and internationally for over 40 years.
+For over 40 years, Claes has crafted award-winning media and design solutions for higher education, nonprofits and small businesses, both in the U.S. and internationally.